 One of only two Bachelor of Arts Law programs in the country, this major provides exceptional versatility after graduation and features courses not usually encountered in undergraduate pre-law or legal studies programs.
 Each professor teaching Law at Champlain possesses a Juris Doctor degree, and the classes deliver a highly analytical education in subjects such as criminal law, contract law, evidence, civil procedure, legal ethics, and constitutional law.

 Career-focused and experiential, this eminently practical and diverse major allows you to customize your psychology studies toward specific applications in the professional world.
 Not only will you learn major psychological concepts and techniques, you will also apply your understanding of human behavior to solve real-world problems in varied contexts.
 Upper level classes include professional and/or research internships to gain invaluable field experience.

-Accredited by the Council on Social Work Education (CSWE), this ambitious and broad-based major is grounded in a social justice framework which will prepare you for change efforts with individuals, families, groups, communities and organizations.
-You will graduate with the professional knowledge, values and skills of generalist practice from a local to global perspective, along with 420-plus hours of direct field experience gained through your senior internship.
+Accredited by the Council on Social Work Education (CSWE), this ambitious and broad-based major is grounded in a social justice framework which will prepare you for change efforts with individuals, families, groups, communities, and organizations.
+You will graduate with the professional knowledge, values, and skills of generalist practice from a local to global perspective, along with over 400 hours of direct field experience gained through your senior internship.